AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/10_Conclusion.rst

 Because of the absence of namespaces, global names in C tend to be very long.
 Also, because of the absence of overloading, they can even encode type names in their name.
 In Ada, a package is a namespace.
-Also, we can use packages to declare private types, which are useful for preventing users from directly accessing record components, for example.
+Also, we can use the private part of a package to declare private types and private subprograms.
+In fact, private types are useful for preventing the users of those types from depending on the implementation details.
+Another use-case is the prevention of package users from accessing the package state/data arbitrarily.

 Ada has a dedicated set of features for interfacing with other languages, so we can easily interface with our existing C code before translating it to Ada.